 Essential responsibilities that would be involved with this internship are similar to digital marketing, but with a focus on social, obviously:

-- Take care of social media contests, publish and share content.
+- Take care of social media contests, and publish and share content.

 - Grow social media accounts.